sky-shiny/smolder/README.md

 Easily introduced into a CI/CD deploy pipeline.

-Without --force, any API requests that are not GET's will be skipped as a safety mechanism to ensure we're not overwriting or creating data unconciously.
+Without --force, any API requests that are not GET's will be skipped as a safety mechanism to ensure we're not overwriting or creating data unconsciously.

 Checks may be defined in json or yaml documents.
 See [examples](examples).